 - Research comparing fungicide-only treated seed to neonicotinoid and fungicide treated seed shows inconsistent yield differences, if any.
-No clear trend for increased yield with neonicotinoid treated seeds compared to untreated or fungicide-only treated seed - Smith, Baute, Schaafsma, 2020 Ontario study found a significant difference in "vigor" with neonicotinoid treated corn seed compared to fungicide only, but did not translate to a significant yield increase - Chance of cost recovery of neonicotinoid treated seed use occurred in < 50% of study sites - Early season soil insect pests were not uncommon - Poor relationship between insect incidence and yield loss - Early season insect pests found in Ontario are generally minor, causing sub-economic injury - Shields 2022 research at Cornell University showed the assumed cost of yield loss seen in research plots planted with corn seed without insecticide exceeded the cost of the corn seed maggot seed treatment (the yield loss is greater than the cost of the treatment).
-It makes sense for farmers to use the seed treatment as an insurance policy because there is no additional cost to the farmer to use. - There is opportunity to learn economic impacts of using untreated seed and planting later in the season to avoid peak pest pressures - A shorter maturity (approx. 75-day) silage corn exists, but it may not be what VT farmers need or want for optimal feed.
+No clear trend for increased yield with neonicotinoid treated seeds compared to untreated or fungicide-only treated seed is evident from the sources reviewed. - Smith, Baute, Schaafsma, 2020 Ontario study found a significant difference in "vigor" with neonicotinoid treated corn seed compared to fungicide only, but did not translate to a significant yield increase. - Chance of cost recovery of neonicotinoid treated seed use occurred in < 50% of study sites - o Early season soil insect pests were not uncommon - \circ $\$ Poor relationship between insect incidence and yield loss - Early season insect pests found in Ontario are generally minor, causing sub-economic injury - Shields 2022 research at Cornell University showed the assumed cost of yield loss seen in research plots planted with corn seed without insecticide exceeded the cost of the corn seed maggot seed treatment (the yield loss is greater than the cost of the treatment).
+It makes sense for farmers to use the seed treatment as an insurance policy because there is no additional cost to the farmer to use. - When corn seed maggot is a problem in the field the losses are catastrophic, resulting in having to replant